matrix-org/matrix-spec-proposals/proposals/2716-batch-send-historical-messages.md

-Add a new endpoint, `POST /_matrix/client/unstable/org.matrix.msc2716/rooms/<roomID>/batch_send?prev_event_id=<eventID>&batch_id=<batchID>`, which can insert a batch of events historically back in time next to the given `prev_event_id`.
-This endpoint can only be used by application services.
+Add a new endpoint, `POST /_matrix/client/unstable/org.matrix.msc2716/rooms/<roomID>/batch_send?prev_event_id=<eventID>&batch_id=<batchID>`, which can insert a batch of events historically back in time next to the given `?prev_event_id` (required).
+This endpoint can only be used by application services. `?batch_id` is optional and only necessary to connect the current batch to the previous.

-This endpoint will handle the complexity of creating "insertion" and "batch" events.
-All the application service has to do is use `?batch_id` which comes from `next_batch_id` in the response of the batch send endpoint. `next_batch_id` is derived from the insertion events added to each batch and is not required for the first batch send.
+This endpoint handles the complexity of creating "insertion" and "batch" events.
+All the application service has to do is use `?batch_id` which comes from `next_batch_id` in the response of the batch send endpoint to connect batches together. `next_batch_id` is derived from the insertion events added to each batch.

 Request body:
 ```json